😤 IXL Frustration

 Mistakes are part of the process

-When a child gets a question wrong, difficulty adjusts — the next question meets them where they are.
-No score penalty.
-Just recalibration.
+A wrong answer just adjusts the difficulty — the next question meets your child where they are.
+No penalty, just recalibration.

 Progress feels visible and rewarding

-Kids earn XP and pocket money for demonstrated mastery — not just for showing up.
-They see progress after every session, not just a score that's hard to move.
+Kids earn XP and real pocket money for demonstrated mastery, and see progress after every session — not a number that barely moves.

-Not this grade level.
-Not this skill level.
-This child, right now, based on the last answer they gave.
+Not this grade, not this skill level — this child, right now, based on the last answer they gave.
 That's real adaptive learning.

-Parents see the skill gaps, not just the scores
+Parents see the skill map, not just a score

-Instead of a SmartScore number, parents see a map of which standards are mastered and which need work — at the TEKS or MAP Goal Strand level.
+Instead of one SmartScore number, you see which standards are mastered and which are next — at the TEKS or MAP Goal-Strand level.

 Frequently asked questions